6 Types of wall paint: Know the right one for your home

 Emulsion paint is used for interior ceilings and walls and is the most common type of interior paint.
 However, you can also use this water-based paint for exteriors, except for wood and metal.

 The best paint type depends on the room you wish to paint.
 Most designers and homeowners use flat/matte, satin, and eggshell paint for interiors because of their versatility and durability.
 They all have a nice and elegant finish, too.
-Use the above guide or consult a professional to determine which type of paint is best for your project.
+For a more specialized look, options like Farrow and Ball's Setting Plaster or Pink Ground paints are some of your good options.

 Satin paint is your best bet as it’s durable and versatile.
 It works well in high-traffic areas like kitchens and living rooms.
 It’s also mildew-resistant, so you can use it in bathrooms and powder rooms.
 More importantly, it’s easier to clean while keeping its soft sheen.